villette0/M18C-Social_Network_API/README.md

 # Social Network API

 ## Application Description
-This is a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This is a social network web application where users can share their thoughts, react to friends’ thoughts, and add or delete friends.
 Express.js is used for routing, as well as a MongoDB database, and the Mongoose ODM.

 ## Challenge Description
-The application is started
+The application is started running "npm start" in the terminal.
+Upon opening Insomnia, routes can be acccessed at localhost port 3001.
+The user routes for functionality include GET to find all users or a specific uesr, POST to create a user, PUT to update one and finally DELETE.
+The thought routes similarly include GET to find all or a single thought, POST to create a thought, PUT to update, or DELETE.
+Next, user routes enable POST to create a friend or DELETE.
+Thought routes additionally include POST to add a reaction or DELETE.

 ## User Story